-When the CD EJECT button is pushed with the CD loaded, the CD will be ejected.
+When the CD EJECT button is pushed with the CD loaded, the CD will be elected.

-When this button is pushed while the CD is being played, the CD will come out and the system will turn off.
+When this button is pushed while the CD is being played, the CD will be ejected and the system will turn off.

-If the CD comes out and is not removed, it will be pulled back into the slot to protect it.
+If the CD is ejected and is not removed, it will be pulled back into the slot to protect it.